Need to generate an XML sitemap for your ecommerce site and products but you're not sure what to include? Keep reading.

 If you’re somewhere between the middle of an easy export button and a development team at your beck and call, there are several free tools you can use to generate an XML sitemap for your site.
 The free ones will usually have a page limit so you may not be able to crawl your whole site at once, but you can break it down into category chunks if you want to keep things free.

-Now, if you have more than 50,000 products/pages you’ll want to break up the files into multiple sitemaps and create a sitemap index that lists those pages.
-Google will not accept XML sitemaps with more than 50,000 URLs or 10MB of uncompressed data and that’s who these pages are for, so make sure you build your sitemaps with those limitations in mind.
+Now, if you have more than 50,000 products/pages, you’ll want to break up the files into multiple sitemaps and create a sitemap index that lists those pages.
+Google will not accept XML sitemaps with more than 50,000 URLs or 10MB of uncompressed data, and that’s who these pages are for, so make sure you build your sitemaps with those limitations in mind.

 Submit Your XML Sitemap to Google

+In order for your sitemap to make an impact, you will have to submit it to Google.
+Login to your Google Search Console and go to Crawl > Sitemaps.
+Add the sitemap and text, and you're done!
 Keep an eye on Google Search Console over time to see if Google is having any issues with your sitemap and the links in it.
 This is often a good indicator if you are having any technical issues with the site.

 Keep It Fresh!